KaikeDias/KaikeDias/README.md

 ## Hi there 👋 My name is Kaíke Dias

-I am 20 years old, currently working as a Full Stack Java developer at Hiperdigi, and I am studying Systems Analysis and Development at the Federal Institute of Piauí.
+I am 20 years old, and I am studying Systems Analysis and Development at the Federal Institute of Piauí.

-- 🔭 I’m currently working on Full Stack development
-- 🌱 I’m currently learning SpringBoot
+- 🌱 I’m currently learning SpringBoot and Vue.js
 - 📫 How to reach me: kaikedias98@gmail.com

 <div align="center">